Granulate/gprofiler/README.md

 Note: both flags can be used simultaneously, in which case gProfiler will create the local files *and* upload the results.

+### Network requirements

+When `--upload-results` is used, gProfiler will communicate with `https://profiles.granulate.io` and `https://api.granulate.io`.
+Make sure those domains are accessible for HTTPS access.
+If you [require an HTTPS proxy](#Using-HTTP-proxies), make sure the proxy has those domains whitelisted.

 ## Profiling options
 * `--profiling-frequency`: The sampling frequency of the profiling, in *hertz*.
 * `--profiling-duration`: The duration of the each profiling session, in *seconds*.